-For 2014, the target bonus percentage for Messrs.
-Heim and McParland was increased from 80% to 90% and the target bonus percentage for Mr. Meloy was increased from 50% to 75% to align their total direct compensation more closely with the total direct compensation provided to similarly situated officers at companies within our Peer Group, adjusted for company size.
-The target bonus percentages for the other named executive officers did not change from the level in effect in 2013.
+For 2015, the target bonus percentage for Mr. Meloy was increased from 75% to 80% to align his total direct compensation more closely with the total direct compensation provided to similarly situated officers at companies within our Peer Group, adjusted for company size.
+The Compensation Committee did not change the target bonus percentages for the other named executive officers from the levels in effect in 2014.